digitalwithyou/craft-facebook-conversion/README.md

-# Facebook Conversion plugin for Craft CMS 3.x
+# Facebook Conversion plugin for Craft CMS 3.x & 4.x

 ## Requirements

-- Craft CMS 3.x
+- Craft CMS 3.x or 4.x
-- Works best with Craft Commerce 3.x
+- Works best with Craft Commerce
 - Facebook Pixel (See [configuration](#pixel) how to obtain the Facebook Pixel)
 - Facebook Business Manager (See [Facebook Business](https://business.facebook.com/))
 - Facebook Access Token (See [configuration](#access-token) how to obtain the Access Token)